yvesheri4/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD Candidate in Electrical and Electronics Engineering (First year)
+    - course: Graduate student in Electrical and Electronics Engineering (First year)
       institution: Michigan State University
       year:
     - course: Master of Science in Mathematical and Data Sciences